 The Psychology of Mastery: How to Push Through the Learning Plateau

-Cognitive Growth Realities
+Cognitive Realities

 Mastery is never a linear climb; it is a series of erratic jumps followed by long stretches of apparent inactivity.
 In psychology, this is known as the "Okun’s Law" equivalent of skill acquisition—where input no longer yields the expected proportional output.
 When you first start a task, your brain experiences rapid synaptic plasticity, but as you reach the 80% proficiency mark, the "cost" of the remaining 20% increases exponentially.